tomhai/tandembrowsing/README.md

 ## Contact

-Send any comments to tommi.heikkinen@ee.oulu.fi
+Send any comments to tommi.j.heikkinen@gmail.com